Graduate Degree Program

-In order to obtain the required clinical hours for certification, graduate students must enroll for clinical practicum each semester enrolled for study toward the master's degree.
+In order to obtain the required clinical hours for certification, graduate students must enroll in clinical practicum each semester enrolled in graduate study.
 Students participating in on-campus clinical practicum in speech-language pathology must enroll in Communication Disorders 5344.
 Students earning supervised clock hours in audiology must enroll in Communication Disorders 5321.
 Graduate students earning clinical hours in both speech-language pathology and audiology during the same semester must enroll in both Communication 5344 and Communication Disorders 5321 concurrently.
 Students participating in off-campus clinical practicum must enroll in Communication Disorders 5689.
 Beginning in the Fall of their second year, students continue with independent study courses related to their area of concentration.
 Students also begin their off-campus practicum in various clinical sites in the Central Texas region, including schools, hospitals, rehabilitation facilities, federal/state agencies, skilled nursing/rehabilitation facilities, and private practice.
 The Department of Communication Disorders has practicum affiliation agreements with over 70 organizations in the Central Texas Corridor, and throughout Texas.
-Individuals completing the various cognates will have additional clinical requirements.
+Individuals completing the various concentrations will have additional clinical requirements.
 Academic hours for clinical practicum do not count toward the degree.

 The University operates the Speech-Language-Hearing Clinic on a twelve-month basis and is nationally known as a treatment center for communication disorders.
 Graduate students utilize the clinic for research in addition to clinical training experiences.
 The Dept of Communication Disorders does not schedule individual visits for prospective leveling or graduate students, due to the high volume of requests.
-We will hold a Graduate Information Day in Fall 2020, where applicants to our leveling and graduate programs can meet faculty and current students.
+We will hold a virtual Graduate Information Day on Friday, October 2,2020, where applicants can learn more about our Graduate and Leveling Programs.
+Please click here for more information.
 You can also contact us at firstname.lastname@example.org or 512-716-2624 with any questions about the program

 Communication Disorders (CDIS) Courses